bao-project/bao-docs/source/development/misra.rst

     # Detail the use cases and reasons listed above. description: >
         Provide a detailed description of the record.

-    # Assess how the risks described the guideline's rationale affect this
+    # Assess how the risks described in the guideline's rationale affect this
     violation # and describe how they are managed or mitigated in this violation.
 In case a # permit is selected, detail point by point how the deviation fulfils the # permit's requirements. risk: >